 History (in brief)

 Although it has a rich history and a wide variety of indigenous people, the history of Québec begins in 1535 with Jacques Cartier’s voyage up St Lawrence.
-He sailed up Stadacona and Hochelaga – present-day Québec City and Montréal, respectively.
+He sailed up Stadacona and Hochelaga – present-day Québec City and Montréal.
 The colony’s early days were focused on the fur trade and an attempt to convert Indigenous peoples to Christianity.
-Still, these tasks were made more difficult because France had allied with the Huron, Algonquin, and Iroquois Nations to access their trading networks (Hurons, Algonquins, Iroquois).
+Still, these tasks were more difficult because France allied with the Huron, Algonquin, and Iroquois Nations to access their trading networks (Hurons, Algonquins, Iroquois).
 While those groups’ traditional enemies – The Five Nations of Canada – had made alliances with Britain.
 Louis XIV made New France a royal province in 1663.
 Since then, soldiers and available Frenchwomen have been sent there.
-The hostilities between the French and British have been inconsistent, and they’ve stunted the settlement’s growth.
+The hostilities between the French and British have been inconsistent and stunted the settlement’s growth.
 In 1701, twelve hundred colonists met with an even more significant number of Aboriginal peoples from around North America to sign La Grande Paix, the Great Peace Treaty of 1701.

 The Seven Years’ War was a conflict that ravaged Europe and the Americas from 1756 to 1763.
 It saw a conflict between France and Britain in one country, most of their European colonies, and America’s involvement.
 The turning point came in 1759 with the Battle of the Plains of Abraham.
 British forces used the 1774 Québec Act, a move that helped resist American attempts to take over Canada.
 They also fled across the Canadian border after American independence, settling primarily in Eastern Townships and present-day Ontario.
 The creation of Lower and Upper Canada in 1791 pushed the Anglophones to a higher level than the Francophones.
 This created a false hierarchy that later led to rebellion amongst the Francophones.
 Lord Durham claimed the causes when he said, “The English and French relations were akin to two nations warring within the bosom of a single state”.
 He proposed to immerse Francophone citizens into an English-speaking culture, which led to the 1840 Act of Union joining Lower and Upper Canada.